Gaius-Augustus/BRAKER/README.md

 -   `braker/yourSpecies/hintsfile.gff` - is this file empty?
 If yes, something went wrong during hints generation - does this file contain hints from source “b2h” and of type “intron”?
 If not: GeneMark-ET will not be able to execute properly.
 Conversely, GeneMark-EP+ will not be able to execute correctly if hints from the source "ProtHint" are missing.

--   `braker/yourSpecies/(align_gthalign_exoneratealign_spaln)/*err` - errors reported by the alignment tools gth/exonerate/spaln
+-   `braker/yourSpecies/spaln/*err` - errors reported by spaln

--   `braker/yourSpecies/errors/GeneMark-{ET,EP}.stderr` - errors reported by GeneMark-ET/EP+
+-   `braker/yourSpecies/errors/GeneMark-{ET,EP,ETP}.stderr` - errors reported by GeneMark-ET/EP+/ETP+

--   `braker/yourSpecies/errors/GeneMark-{ET,EP).stdout` - may give clues about the point at which errors in GeneMark-ET/EP+ occured
+-   `braker/yourSpecies/errors/GeneMark-{ET,EP,ETP).stdout` - may give clues about the point at which errors in GeneMark-ET/EP+/ETP+ occured

--   `braker/yourSpecies/GeneMark-{ET,EP}/genemark.gtf` - is this file empty?
-If yes, something went wrong during executing GeneMark-ET/EP+
+-   `braker/yourSpecies/GeneMark-{ET,EP,ETP}/genemark.gtf` - is this file empty?
+If yes, something went wrong during executing GeneMark-ET/EP+/ETP+

 -   `braker/yourSpecies/GeneMark-{ET,EP}/genemark.f.good.gtf` - is this file empty?
 If yes, something went wrong during filtering GeneMark-ET/EP+ genes for training AUGUSTUS